 Texas is big.
 It’s big for food, big for hotels, big for fun, big for everything.
 In such a vast state, first-time visitors are spoilt for choice when it comes to tourist draws.
 Sure, you have the big cities, but those seeking to tread off the beaten path and discover the real Texas will want to blend the obvious with the authentic.
 We’ve handpicked a healthy selection of mega-city with up-and-coming stops so y’all can have the best time down south.

 Austin is the perfect Texan introduction for out-of-towners.
 The capital is awash with history, live music, international cuisine and modern museums.
 Top attractions include the Texas Capitol, the new Museum of Ice Cream and Barton Springs Pool.
-Chill with the local Yuppies who spend all day on Planr and sip sinfully good cocktails at Higher Ground and Devil May Care, party on down at major music festivals like ACL and SXSW, and at the end of the day return to your trendy boudoir, Hotel Van Zandt – the acclaimed downtown stay.
+Chill with the local Yuppies who sip sinfully good cocktails at Higher Ground and Devil May Care, party on down at major music festivals like ACL and SXSW, and at the end of the day return to your trendy boudoir, Hotel Van Zandt – the acclaimed downtown stay.

 Where to stay: Kimpton Van Zandt

 From Austin, take a 1.5-hour drive to Texas Wine Country aka Fredericksburg.
 Taste or cycle through Gillespie wineries, then learn about the town’s rich history via a vintage trolley tour, the National Museum of the Pacific War, and the Vereins Kirche Museum.
 Foodies are spoilt for choice; there’s a huge variety of brilliant eateries both classic and new.
 Try Eaker for barbecue, West End for pizza, Hill & Vine for southern fare, and Frische for a juice detox.
 Finally, be prepared to shop, shop hard, on adorable Main Street.